Yangxinsix/myqueue/README.rst

 These are the possible states a task can be in:

 * queued
+* hold
 * running
 * done
 * FAILED
 * CANCELED
+* MEMORY
 * TIMEOUT

-Abbreviations: q, r, d, F, C and T.
+Abbreviations: q, h, r, d, F, C, M and T.

 Examples